ahupowerdns/covid-backend/README.md

 Healthcare providers we know and have an authorization can print numbers themselves, or request individual numbers on a website.

+More information about point of care logistics are [here](point-of-care.md).

 # Hosting requirements
 We will not only need to build the software, we should offer the hosting as